TEAMMATES/teammates/docs/static-analysis.md

 [Macker](https://github.com/andrena/macker) checks the architectural integrity of Java source code.
 The rules to be used are configured in a ruleset file; in TEAMMATES the file can be found [here](../static-analysis/teammates-macker.xml).

-### EclEmma/JaCoCo

-[EclEmma/JaCoCo](http://eclemma.org/jacoco/) measures code coverage for Java test run.
-Normally, the coverage will be run against all classes specified as the source code, but it can be configured to exclude classes matching certain name patterns.
-The plugin for Eclipse can be found [here](http://eclemma.org).

 ### NodeJS

 NodeJS integration is supported in IntelliJ.
 You can use it to manage your dependencies (**optional**).